EyalAr/lwip/README.md

 `image.getMetadata()`

-#### Get dominate color
+### Get dominate color

-Get the pixel color that occurs most frequently in the picture.
+Get the pixel color that occurs most frequently in a picture.

 `image.dominateColor(pixels_to_skip)`

 0. `pixels_to_skip {Int}`: the number of pixels to skip while iterating through the image.
 Ex. supplying 1 will skip every other pixel, 0 will skip none.
 The greater the number the less accuracy the result will have.

 ### Batch operations